Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 And that means peace of mind.

-With those lists already made, you just check off those items as they go into the suitcase!
+With those lists already made, you can just check off items as they go into your suitcase!

-And if you aren’t up all night packing, you can get a good night’s rest.
-Sleep is so important to maintain good health.
+And you won’t be up all night packing.
+You can get a good night’s rest.

 Plan, But Don’t Overplan